cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 is generated by the higher-level protocol and passed to CPace.
 One suitable option is that sid is generated by concatenating ephemeral random strings from both parties.

-## Application frameworks

-CPace was not originally meant to be used in conjunction with servers supporting several users and, thus several different username/password pairs.
-As such it does not provide mechanisms for agreeing on salt values which are required for iterated password-hashing functions which should be used for storing credentials (see e.g. the discussion in {{AUCPacePaper}} where
+## Password hashing and application environments

+Password databases in a client/server setting SHOULD use iterated password hashing such as specified in {{?RFC7914}} (scrypt) and {{?RFC9106}}
+(Argon2).
+Such iterated password hashing requires the exchange of so-called "salt" nonce values.
+CPace does not itself provide mechanisms for agreeing on such salt values.
-CPace has been used as building block within the augmented AuCPace protocol {{AUCPacePaper}}).
+(For an analysis of this aspect see, e.g., the discussion in {{AUCPacePaper}} where CPace has been used as building block within the augmented AuCPace protocol {{AUCPacePaper}}).

-In a setting of a server with several distinct users it is RECOMMENDED to seriously consider the augmented PAKE protocol OPAQUE {{?I-D.draft-irtf-cfrg-opaque}} instead.
+As a consequence, in a setting of a server with several distinct users it is RECOMMENDED to seriously consider the augmented PAKE protocol OPAQUE {{?I-D.draft-irtf-cfrg-opaque}} instead.

-## Side channel and quantum computing considerations
+## Side channel considerations

+All state-of-the art methods for realizing constant-time execution SHOULD be used.

-In case that side-channel attacks are to be considered practical for a given application, it is RECOMMENDED to focus side-channel protections such as masking and redundant execution (faults) on the process of calculating the secret generator G.calculate_generator(PRS,CI,sid).
+In case that side-channel attacks are to be considered practical for a given application, it is RECOMMENDED to pay special attention on the substeps used for of calculating the secret generator G.calculate_generator(PRS,CI,sid).
-The most critical aspect to consider is the processing of the first block of the hash that includes the PRS string.
-The CPace protocol construction considers the fact that side-channel protections of hash functions might be particularly resource hungry.
-For this reason, CPace aims at minimizing the number of hash functions invocations in the specified calculate_generator function.
+The most critical substep to consider might be the processing of the first block of the hash that includes the PRS string.

+In case of a server unit which is considering to store the PRS string in its persistent memory, it is RECOMMENDED not to persist the original PRS string itself.
+Instead it is RECOMMENDED to instead persist the intermediate hash function's state that is obtained after processing the first input block that includes the PRS string.
+Note that the first hashing block in CPace is designed to include only the PRS string (i.e. no session-specific variable inputs).
+When storing the intermediate state but not PRS itself, the attacker might be able to observe at most one single power traces for this first block (with PRS included).
+An attacker might then be forced to mount a combined side-channel and password dictionary attack instead of a conventional divide-and-conquer approach that attacks individual PRS bytes one-by-one.

-While the zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel adversary significantly more complex, this feature allone is not sufficient for ruling out power analysis attacks.
+The zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel attack somewhat more complex.
+Still this feature alone is not sufficient for ruling out power analysis attacks.

+## Quantum computers

 CPace is proven secure under the hardness of the computational Simultaneous Diffie-Hellmann (SDH) assumption in the group G (as defined in {{CPacePaper}}).
-This assumption is not expected to hold in the event that large-scale quantum computers (LSQC) will become available.
+This assumption is not expected to hold any longer if large-scale quantum computers (LSQC) happen to  become available.
+Still even in case that LSQC emerge, it is reasonable to assume that discrete-logarithm calculations will remain costly.
-Still here CPace forces an active adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
+Here CPace whith ephemeral session id values forces the adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".

 # IANA Considerations